-Transferring from DipCS (Christian Leadership) or DipCS (Theological Studies) to BTheol
+Transferring from DipCS (Christian Leadership), DipCS (Intercultural Studies), or DipCS (Theological Studies) to BTh

-A student who has successfully completed a DipCS (Christian Leadership) or DipCS (Theological Studies) may enter the second year of a BTheol.
-A student support advisor will create a study plan to enable the student to complete the BTheol requirements.
+A student who has successfully completed any of the DipCS programmes may apply to enter the second year of a BTh.
+A student support advisor will create a study plan to enable the student to complete the BTh requirements.

-- NCEA Level 3 - Three subjects at Level 3, made up of 14 credits each, in three approved subjects (unless University Entrance was gained in 2020 when only 12 credits each in three approved subjects applies) - Literacy: 10 credits at Level 2 or above, made up of: - 5 credits in reading - 5 credits in writing - Numeracy: 10 credits at Level 1 or above, made up of: - Achievement standards specified achievement standards available through a range of subjects, or - Unit standards package of three numeracy unit standards (26623, 26626, 26627 all three required)
+- NCEA Level 3 - Three subjects at Level 3, made up of 14 credits each, in three approved subjects (unless University Entrance was gained in 2020 or 2021 when only 12 credits each in three approved subjects applies) - Literacy: 10 credits at Level 2 or above, made up of: - 5 credits in reading - 5 credits in writing - Numeracy: 10 credits at Level 1 or above, made up of: - Achievement standards specified achievement standards available through a range of subjects, or - Unit standards package of three numeracy unit standards (26623, 26626, 26627 all three required)